 The RAS-RAF-MAP kinase pathway is activated in the EGFR cascade.
 RAS proteins are G-proteins that cycle between active (RAS-GTP) and inactive (RAS-GDP) forms, in response to stimulation from a cell surface receptor such as EGFR, and act as a binary switch between the cell surface EGFR and downstream signaling pathways.
 The KRAS gene can harbor oncogenic mutations that result in a constitutively activated protein, independent of EGFR ligand binding, rendering antibodies to the upstream EGFR ineffective.
 KRAS mutations are found in approximately 30–50% of CRC tumors and are common in other tumor types.
 Another proto-oncogene that acts downstream from KRAS–NRAS harbors oncogenic mutations in codons 12, 13, or 61 that result in constitutive activation of the EGFR-mediated pathway.
 These mutations are relatively rare compared with KRAS, detected in perhaps 2% to 7% of CRC specimens.
 It is unclear whether NRAS mutations predict poor response to anti-EGFR monoclonal antibody therapy or are prognostic of poor CRC outcome in general.
 A third proto-oncogene, BRAF, encodes a protein kinase and is involved in intracellular signaling and cell growth and is a principal downstream effector of KRAS.
 BRAF mutations occur in less than 10–15% of colorectal cancers, and appear to be a marker of poor prognosis.
 KRAS and BRAF mutations are considered to be mutually exclusive.

 KRAS, NRAS, and BRAF mutation analyses using PCR methodology are commercially available as laboratory-developed tests.
 Such tests are regulated under the Clinical Laboratory Improvement Amendments (CLIA).
 Premarket approval from the U.S. Food and Drug Administration (FDA) is not required when the assay is performed in a laboratory that is licensed by CLIA for high-complexity testing.

-This policy summarizes the evidence for using tumor cell KRAS and BRAF mutational status as a predictor of nonresponse to EGFR-targeted therapy with monoclonal antibodies cetuximab and panitumumab in patients with metastatic colorectal cancer.
+This policy summarizes the evidence for using tumor cell KRAS, NRAS, and BRAF mutational status as a predictor of response to EGFR-targeted therapy with monoclonal antibodies cetuximab and panitumumab in patients with metastatic colorectal cancer.

 KRAS mutation analysis may be considered medically necessary for patients with metastatic colorectal cancer to predict nonresponse prior to planned therapy with anti-EGFR monoclonal antibodies cetuximab and panitumumab.